10 Unexpected Interview Questions to Get Unrehearsed Answers

 4. How do you define success?

-This one can be particularly tough for candidates.
+This one can be tough for candidates.
 A response can easily snowball into an excessively long and sentimental story.
-It probes into their personal vision, while also assessing questions of culture fit.
+It probes into their personal vision, while also assessing questions of what candidates can add to your company's culture.

-The best candidates might already have a well-defined sense of purpose—and can point out how it fits with the company’s values.
+The best candidates might already have a well-defined sense of purpose — and can point out how it resonates with your company's values.
 While there is no real “correct” answer to a question like this, it does tell you a few things, like whether they’re more motivated by personal gain or collective causes, and whether their perspective aligns with the team they’d be working with.

 5. Do you consider yourself lucky?